premchander-revature/interviewquestions/Spring/Spring Boot.md

 <blockquote>

 - Its simple, any console/desktop or web application that want to leverage DI & other key features provided by Core Spring modules can use Spring framework.
-- Spring Boot framework was eveloved on the top of Spring framework. to support microservices based architecture on cloud.
+- Spring Boot framework was evolved on the top of Spring framework. to support microservices based architecture on cloud.
 - Spring Boot framework is popularly used to develop Web/Enterprise Application, RESTful API & Microservices.
 </blockquote>

 </details>

 ---
 2. Why we need `Service layer`?
-Cant we call `Repository layer` directly inside `Controller layer`?
+Can’t we call `Repository layer` directly inside `Controller layer`?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)